 Under the October Sabby Purchase Agreement, we agreed not to contract to issue or announce the issuance or proposed issuance of any Common Stock or equivalents until 30 days from the date of the receipt of stockholder approval, except on or after the date a definitive proxy statement for a special meeting of stockholders for the purpose of obtaining stockholder approval has been filed with the SEC, we may file a primary registration statement registering for issuance and sale our debt or equity securities.
 We have also agreed with Sabby that until such time as Sabby no longer holds any of the warrants issued under the October Securities Purchase Agreement, we will not effect or contract to effect a "Variable Rate Transaction" as defined in the October Sabby Purchase Agreement.
 We also agreed to provide Sabby, if we issue any shares of Common Stock or equivalents for cash consideration, indebtedness or a combination of units, with certain exceptions (including the issuance of debt or equity securities in a public offering pursuant to an effective registration statement), within twelve (12) months after the closing date, the right to participate in up to 50% of such subsequent financing on the same terms, conditions and price provided for in the subsequent financing.
-If we effect a subsequent financing at any time that Sabby holds Series C Convertible Preferred Stock or any subsequent exchange of any securities received by Sabby pursuant to this right

-(the "Exchanged Securities"), Sabby has the right to exchange all or some of the Series C Convertible Preferred Stock or Exchanged Securities then held by Sabby for any securities or units issued in a subsequent financing on a \$1.00 for \$1.00 basis based on the outstanding stated value of such Series C Convertible Preferred Stock, along with any accrued but unpaid liquidated damages and other amounts owing thereon, or based on the value of the Exchanged Securities based on the effective per share purchase price multiplied by the number of such Exchanged Securities, and the effective price at which such securities were sold in such subsequent financing.
+If we effect a subsequent financing at any time that Sabby holds Series C Convertible Preferred Stock or any securities received upon any exchange of Series C Convertible Preferred Stock or any securities for any securities received by Sabby pursuant to this right (the "Exchanged Securities"), Sabby has the right to exchange all or some of the Series C Convertible Preferred Stock or Exchanged Securities then held by Sabby for any securities or units issued in a subsequent financing on a \$1.00 for \$1.00 basis based on the outstanding stated value of such Series C Convertible Preferred Stock, along with any accrued but unpaid liquidated damages and other amounts owing thereon, or based on the value of the Exchanged Securities were sold in such subseque